Gary L. Westbrook (firstname.lastname@example.org)

 MSE, MD, Case Western Reserve, 1976

 Dr. Westbrook received clinical training in Internal Medicine and Neurology in Boston and St. Louis, and research training at the National Institutes of Health.
 He is a senior scientist in the Vollum Institute and the Dixon Professor of Neurology at OHSU.
 His research interests are the mechanisms of synaptic transmission in the nervous system.
 Dr. Westbrook has been active in OHSU training activities in disease-oriented neuroscience research.
-He initiated the Neurobiology of Disease course in the graduate program, and currently serves as the director of the Neuroscience Graduate Program at OHSU.
+He initiated the Neurobiology of Disease course in the graduate program and currently served as the director of the Vollum/OHSU Neuroscience Graduate Program at OHSU from 2008–2018.

 Kathleen Beeson (email@example.com)